 Special rules apply to dividend income if it is from property (including shares) one family member lends or transfers to another family member.
 See Loans and transfers of property and interpretation bulletins IT-510 and IT-511.

-For children born in born in 1995 or later reporting certain dividends, see Split income of a child under 18.
+For children born in born in 1996 or later who report certain dividends, see Split income of a child under 18 .

-Enter on line 180 the taxable amount of dividends (other than eligible dividends) as follows:
+Enter on line 180 the taxable amount of "other than eligible dividends" as follows:

 Enter on line 120 the taxable amount of all dividends from taxable Canadian corporations, as follows: